-- Systematically analyze and understand the problems underlying societal challenges.
+- How to systematically analyze and understand the problems underlying societal challenges.

-- Develop viable and desirable solutions in a resource-constrained environment.
+- How to develop viable and desirable solutions in a resource-constrained environment.

-- Develop and design a business plan including an implementation plan with estimations about resources, time and capacity needed to successfully implement the plan
+- Develop and design an implementation strategy with estimations of resources, time and capacity needed to implement the project successfully.

-- Engage with stakeholders and understand key aspects of network building and resource allocation through social networks.
+- How to engage with stakeholders/understand critical aspects of network building and resource allocation through social networks.

-In order to receive a certificate from the bootcamp, students need to actively participate during the bootcamp days, create a business plan and presentation together with a team and hand in an individual written reflection assignment.
+Students need to actively participate during the lecture week, create a business plan and presentation within a team, and hand in an individual written reflection assignment to pass the course.

 About the Teacher

 Associate Professor Mikael Samuelsson has been involved in research, consultancy work and training of entrepreneurs since 1998.
-His research is used in both education and in governmental programs.
-He is involved in development programs in South East Asia and Africa.
+His research is used in both education and governmental programs.
+In addition, he is involved in development programs in South East Asia and Africa.
 Dr. Samuelsson has followed over 1000 new venture projects from birth and over a period of ten years.